cokelaer/spectrum/CONTRIBUTING.rst

 You have an issue ?
 You found a bug ?
 Please submit an issue with

 - a description of the problem
-- the version of Sequana used
+- the version of Spectrum used
 - the error message if any